About staying in Courchevel

 Courchevel (1850) - Glamorous, exclusive and mostly very expensive

 If you’re a looking for 5 star, luxury and boutique, then Courchevel 1850 is the best place for you to stay.
 1850 is home to the most luxurious hotels and the finest chalets that money can buy and celebrities come from all over the world to... ahem... ski here.
-Whilst there are self catering apartments and catered chalet rentals available for mere mortals in areas such as Le Plantrey, they are never going to be cheap.
-If you choose to mix it in Courchevel then you’ll need to make sure that you pack your best bling, a ridiculous fur ski jacket, and a small yappy dog to carry around in your Chanel backpack!
+It also has the best access to the ski slopes of Courchevel and the Three Vallees.
+Whilst there are self catering apartments and catered chalet rentals available in areas such as Le Plantrey, you will always be paying a premium to stay here.

 Courchevel Village (1550) - Traditional family skiing in a quiet Alpine village